amjadalth/Emotions-Detector-DeepLearning/Emotions Detector MVP.md

  2 Traditional baselines were built.
 First one is simple and it contains 4 neurons and the other one is a bit more complex it contains up to 9 neurons.
  - 1st TNN (Traditional Neural Network) accuracy = 0.1354
  - 2nd TNN (Traditional Neural Network) accuracy = 0.2389 <br>

 2 CNN models were built.
 First one is simple (as a baseline) and it contains 2 neurons and the other one is a bit more complex it contains up to 8 neurons.

- - 1st TNN (Traditional Neural Network) accuracy = 0.1454
+ - 1st CNN (Convolutional Neural Network) accuracy = 0.1454
- - 2nd TNN (Traditional Neural Network) accuracy = 0.2515 <br>
+ - 2nd CNN (Convolutional Neural Network) accuracy = 0.2515 <br>

 Another CNN model was built with more activation, dropout functions and more parameters.<br>

- - 3rd TNN (Traditional Neural Network) accuracy = 0.6298 <br>
+ - 3rd CNN (T Neural Network) accuracy = 0.6298 <br>

 LSTM Model was also built with reulting accuracy of 0.4365

 <br><br>